 Faucets are used every day and are an important part of your every day.
-Having them run consistently in your home or place of business is of utmost importance.
+Having them run consistently in your home is of utmost importance.
 A leaky faucet does not only add to your water bill and cause some unnecessary anxiety, but the sound of the constant dripping of a water tap can surely drive you crazy!
 We have compiled a small list of causes of a leaky faucet and how you can properly fix it.

 In a single-lever mixer, the handle causes the inner cartridge in the tap body to move up or down to start and stop the water flow.
 Both hot and cold water flows into the same cartridge, and a rotation of the handle controls the mixture and temperature.

-Cartridge faucets with two handles work in a similar way, but in this case there are two cartridges controlling the flow of either hot or cold water.
+Cartridge faucets with two handles work in a similar way, but in this case, there are two cartridges controlling the flow of either hot or cold water.
 In these, the movement of the handle rotates the cartridge instead of lifting it up and down.

 There are two common reasons that cause your bathroom or kitchen faucet to leak.
 Either limescale deposits contaminate the cartridge or the sealing ring (O-ring) and has hardened over time, thus prevents sealing.